nelvintan/nelvintan.github.io/fitness.md

     - Body weight ring dips for the chest;
     - Bulgarian split squats for the quadriceps;
     - Single-leg romanian deadlift for the hamstrings.
-- On the other days I mainly do cardio (3km of light run) followed by 1 set of pull-ups taken past failure, and 1 set of dips taken past failure.
+- On the other days, I mainly do cardio (3km of light run) followed by 1 set of pull-ups taken past failure, and 1 set of dips taken past failure.

 In total I exercise about 3-5 times a week with each workout taking around 30 minutes and no more than 45 minutes.
 If one is busy, they are able to get away with just 1 workout per week (i.e., the full-body workout) by employing Mentzer's philosophy.